 Since the Fall of 2013, I've been part of a group that works hard to bring linguistics to middle and high school students in our area (greater New Haven).
 The group is led by three Yale undergraduates, Aidan Kaplan, Tom McCoy and Alexa Little, and includes a number of other students and faculty members in Linguistics.
 We organize meetings in which we go over NACLO puzzles and in so doing introduce the middle and high school students to basic linguistic notions.
 For more information on NACLO at Yale see our website, and to see some sample problems, visit the NACLO website.

-I am currently a Fellow of the Public Voices Fellowship program at Yale.
+I was a Fellow of the Public Voices Fellowship program at Yale (2014-15).
 This is a program that invites its participants to reflect on issues such as the social obligations that come with knowledge, and the risks and opportunities that come with sharing our ideas.
 It aims to increase the participation of women in public debate, encouraging us to think about how our ideas can have more impact.
 In this context, I wrote my first two op-ed pieces.
 In the first one, I make the point that there is no single "grammar of English" and that looking down on certain varieties of English is a social prejudice, and not something that has scientific justification.
 In the second one, I say that language change is inevitable, and that instead of resisting it we should embrace it.

 National Science Foundation grant, 2014–2016